 WhatsApp connects over a billion users around the world.
 They’re able to communicate through text messages or by using WhatsApp voice calling.
-And like any instant messenger, WhatsApp has a robust video calling feature as well.
+And like any instant messenger, WhatsApp’s video calling is robust and feature rich.

 Video calling is exactly what it sounds like.
 You “call” a contact you have on WhatsApp, and both of you can see each other on your smartphone screens.
 It’s what Skype has been doing for years.